Osteoporosis Surgery: Symptoms, Treatment & Cost

 • Stooped Posture: An extreme bend of the spine, called kyphosis, can result in a curved appearance.

-• Fractures: People with osteoporosis are more inclined to bone fractures, whether it is from minor falls or major injuries.
+• Fractures: People with osteoporosis are more inclined to bone fractures, whether from minor falls or major injuries.
 Common fracture areas include the spine, wrists, and hips.

 • Loss of Height: People with osteoporosis probably feel a loss of height because of spine reduction fractures.